patryk995/Image-Search-Web-App/README.md

 - If search is successfull and you are on desktop device you can save it by pressing Save Search in rigth bottom corner of page.
 If you on mobile device you should press Open Saved Search button on the bottom of page and then Save Search.
 - To delete saved search press X icon alongside keyword
 - To open full size image press on the image, then image modal will appear.

+## TODO

+- Load more images when image modal hits last one
+- Load images depending on device screen size